 PolicyPak was designed by Microsoft MVP, Enterprise Mobility Jeremy Moskowitz – who “wrote the book” on Group Policy, runs GPanswers.com, and lives and breathes Group Policy and enterprise software deployments and desktop lockdown.

-When you’re ready to get serious about managing Nuance Enterprise applications, PolicyPak is ready for you.
+When you’re ready to get serious about managing Bluebeam Revu, PolicyPak is ready for you.

 Hi, this is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
-In this video, we’re going to learn how to configure Nuance PDF Converter Enterprise using PolicyPak.
+In this video, we’re going to learn how to configure Bluebeam Revu using PolicyPak.

-Now I will go back to my client machine, get a command prompt and run “gpupdate.”
+Now I will go back to my client machine, we’ll get a command prompt and run “gpupdate.”
 Now you could envision the user logging on for the very first time, using a Terminal Services or Citrix machine, using a VDI session, changing job roles, or getting a new computer.
 I just happen to be using gpupdate.
-Yes, PolicyPak performs the magic.
-To get the magic delivered, you can use Group Policy, SCCM, LanDesk, KACE or your own systems management software.
-Even if the user is offline, your settings are always preserved because PolicyPak is always working for you in the background, making the job of you the administrator, easier.

 And we are done.
-That is how incredibly easy it is for you to use PolicyPak to manage Nuance PDF Converter Enterprise as well as tons of other desktop applications.
+That is how incredibly easy it is for you to use PolicyPak to manage Bluebeam Revu as well as tons of other desktop applications.

 If you’re looking for a trial of PolicyPak, just click on the “Webinar / Download” button on the right.